rajibjonchhen/high-point/README.md

-High Point try the new best
+High Point try the new best.
+Suryabinayak, Bhaktapur